kopia/kopia/site/content/docs/Advanced/Ransomware Protection/_index.md

     * Note that not all S3 compatible providers provide sufficient access controls to take advantage of these features.
 Notably, Google Cloud Storage (GCS) (see below).
  * Kopia's Backblaze B2 storage engine provides support for using restricted access keys, but not for object locks at the current time.
-    * To use storage locks with Backblaze B2, use the S3 storage engine
+    * To use storage locks with Backblaze B2, use the S3 storage engine.
  * Kopia's Google Cloud Services (GCS) engine provides neither restricted access key nor object-lock support.
     * Google's S3 compatibility layer does not provide sufficient access controls to use these features, and thus Kopia cannot use the ransomware mitigation discussed on this page with GCS at this time.